-The City of Corona's population is at 167,759, per the California Department of Finance's estimates for the period January 2016 to January 2017.
-Since the year 2000, the City has seen a population increase of over 30,000 residents; this has resulted in a rise of collisions involving vehicles, as well as, pedestrians throughout the City.
-A large reason for the population increase is due to the City of Corona being centrally located near and easily accessible through State Route-15 and State Route-91.
-In addition, State Route-71 borders the City to the West.
-Citizens throughout Corona commute to and from Orange County, Los Angeles County, and San Bernardino County.
-With Corona being a centralized location, combined with affordable housing, has made it very appealing to working class families with the median age being 36.0.
-The City of Corona is ranked tenth out of 70 cities in Southern California, with the longest commute time with an average of 34.5 minutes each way.
-This is why Corona experiences a traffic surge in the early commute hours, as well as the late afternoon hours.
+The City of Corona's population is at 167,843, per the United States Census 2017 estimated population, which is approximately a 10 percent increase since the 2010 U.S. Census.
+Since the year 2000, the population has increased about 30 percent, or about 43,000 residents.
+The population increase in Corona and surrounding communities has led to a rise in collisions involving vehicles, as well as, pedestrians throughout the City.
+A large reason for the population increase is due to the City of Corona being centrally located near and easily accessible through Interstate 15 and State Route 91.
+In addition, State Route 71 borders the City to the west.
+Citizens throughout Corona and communities to the east and south commute to and from Orange County, Los Angeles County, and San Bernardino County.
+This centralized location, combined with affordable housing, has made it very appealing to working class families with the median age being 33 according to the State of California, a decrease from 36 over the last few years.
+According to the United States Census Bureau, the City of Corona is ranked 4th in the United States and 2nd in California for the longest round-trip commute time, with an average of 36.7 minutes each way.
 The City of Corona also experiences pass-through traffic that utilizes the main corridor roadways to bypass the SR-91 and SR-15, which also contribute to the traffic issues.
+All the factors listed above have contributed to an increase in traffic congestion and not just during the morning and evening peak commute times.